Find intersection points of rays and occupied map cells

 points are returned in the world coordinate frame.
 If there is no intersection

 Get Ray Intersection Points on Occupancy Map

-Create an occupancy grid map.
+Create a binary occupancy grid map.
 Add obstacles and inflate them.
-A lower resolution map is used to illustrate the importance of using grid cells.
+A lower resolution map is used to illustrate the importance of the size of your grid cells.
 Show the map.

 Find the intersection points of occupied cells and rays that emit from the given vehicle pose.
 Specify the max range and angles for these rays.
 The last ray does not intersect with an obstacle within the max range, so it has no collision point.

 maxrange = 6; angles = [pi/4,-pi/4,0,-pi/8]; vehiclePose = [4,4,pi/2]; intsectionPts = rayIntersection(map,vehiclePose,angles,maxrange)

 intsectionPts = 4×2 3.5000 4.5000 6.0000 6.0000 4.0000 9.0000 NaN NaN

 Plot the intersection points and rays from the pose.